jbasen/Crestron-Shelly/README.md

 with Generation 2+ Shelly devices.
 You will need to use the old driver for Generation 1 Shelly devices.

+v1.3 - Adds support for Shelly PRO Add-On.
+This should also work with the Plus Add-On but that hasn't been tested.  also added an output to the BLU Motion Sensor module that pulses 1 minute aftermotion is no longer detected.
+The 1 minute delay is built into the Shelly device and is not something the code has control of.

 v1.2 - Added support for Shelly Plus RGBW PM

 v1.1 - Added support for Shelly Presence Sensor Gen 4, Shelly i4/i4 DC Gen 4,